FraunhoferIOSB/swap-it-open62541-server-template/documentation/source/json.rst

 ===============
 The optional arguments enable a user to add custom capabilities to a server, or to change default settings of the server.

+- device_registry: URL and port of an device registry OPC UA server
 - channels: Number of secure channels provided by the server.
 If not set, the default number of open62541 server is used
 - sessions: Number of parallel sessions the server allows.
 If not set, the default number of open62541 server is used.

 Capabilities
 ------------